What type of organization is the Detroit Institute for Children?

 • Assistive technology such as iPads for use in therapy

-• Assessments and protocols used in the diagnosis and treatment of special needs children
+• Assessments and protocols used in the diagnosis and treatment of children with special needs

-• Educational workshops for parents of and professionals who work with special needs children
+• Educational workshops for parents of and professionals who work with children with special needs

-• Continuing education for our staff in techniques and treatment of special needs children
+• Continuing education for our staff in techniques and treatment of children with special needs

 Your generous support helps us ensure all our children and their families reach their individual goals